Welcome to Sadako Peace Garden. On this day, August 6, we remember Hiroshima, Sadako of the 1,000 paper cranes, and all innocent victims of war.

 Today, at the close of our ceremony, we will plant a tree for peace, a sapling from a survivor Ginkgo biloba tree from Hiroshima.
 Thank you to Nassrine Azimi, a founder of Green Legacy Hiroshima, for bringing this remarkable sapling to us for planting in Sadako Peace Garden.

 Thank you to each of you for taking this time to reflect upon the meaning of nuclear weapons for our world and our common future.
 Close your eyes for a moment and imagine the immense and terrible power of a nuclear blast.
-Imagine the wind, the fire, the smoke, the chaos and terror.

 Now imagine the power of people everywhere coming together and saying a resounding No to these weapons until we have succeeded in eliminating them from the planet.

 This is not just an exercise.
 It is a possibility that we can choose to make happen.
 We who are here on our planet now have the opportunity to contribute to ending the nuclear era, preserving our humanity and exercising responsible stewardship of the only planet we know of in the universe capable of supporting and nurturing life.